wp-plugins/nextgen-facebook/readme.txt

 1. Login to your weblog
 1. Go to Plugins
 1. Select Add New
-1. Search for *NextGEN Facebook OG*
+1. Search for *NextGEN Facebook Open Graph*
 1. Select Install
 1. Select Install Now
 1. Select Activate Plugin